christophpickl/mytypescript/README.md

     * nope ... `npm install -g typescript`
     * or is it a: `sudo npm i -g typescript`? 🤔
     * maybe: `npm install typescript-tools --save-dev`?
+    * FINALLY: `npm install typescript --save` this solved it 👏

 # Todos